capstone-engine/capstone/docs/cs_v6_release_guide.md

 ```

-**Note about alias as part of real instruction enum.**
+**Notes about alias as part of real instruction enum.**

 LLVM defines some alias instructions as real instructions.
-This is why you will still find alias instructions being listed in the instruction `enum`.
+This is why you will still find alias instructions being listed in the "real" instruction enumeration.
 This happens due to some LLVM specific edge cases.

 Nonetheless, an alias should never be **decoded** as real instruction.